agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 this theorem, we start by defining these terms.

 #### Consistency
-Consistency in Gilbert and Lynch is defined as atomic consistency (linearizability).
-The CAP theorem can be also generalized to sequential consistency.
-As discussed in [@2019wideningcap], this stronger theorem is essentially already proved by Birman and Friedman [@10.5555/866855].
+Consistency in Gilbert and Lynch is defined as linearizability.

 #### Availability
-A CAP-available system is one that will definitely respond to every client request at some point in the future.
-In particular, in the event of a network partition that prevents messages from being delivered, the system cannot indefinitely suspend processing requests until the network recovers, as we do not assume partitions eventually recover.
-In real applications we also care about the \emph{speed} with which requests are handled, but the CAP theorem demonstrates there are already obstacles to ensuring that every request is handled
+A CAP-available system is one that will definitely respond to every client request at some point.
+The system cannot indefinitely suspend handling requests waiting for network activity like receiving a message.
+This is because we do not assume the network is guaranteed to deliver messages in the first place.
-\emph{eventually}.

 #### Partition tolerance
-A partition tolerant system continues to function, and ensure whatever guarantees it is meant to provide, in the face of arbitrary partitions in the network.
-Note that partitions may never recover, say if a critical communications link is permanently severed.
+A partition tolerant system continues to function, and ensure whatever guarantees it is meant to provide, in the face of arbitrary partitions in the network (i.e., an inability for some nodes to communicate with others).
+It is possible that a partition never recovers, say if a critical communications cable is permanently severed.

 \begin{theorem}[The CAP Theorem]
 	\label{thm:cap}
-    In the presense of indefinite network partitions, a distributed system cannot guarantee both atomic consistency and availability.
+    In the presense of indefinite network partitions, a distributed system cannot guarantee both linearizability and eventual-availability.
 \end{theorem}
 \begin{proof}
-The proof is not complicated.
+Technically, the proof is not complicated.
 Indeed, it is almost trivial.
-We give only a sketch here, leaving the interested reader to consult Gilbert and Lynch [@2002gilbertlynchCAP].
-In the example above, suppose the two clients have their requests served by two different system nodes, and suppose these nodes cannot pass messages due to an indefinite network partition.
-Linearizability requires that $a$ is $1$ or $2$ and $b = a$.
-Clearly $a$ cannot be $2$ if there is no communication between the two clients.
-But clearly $b$ cannot be $1$ for the same reason.
-To avoid violating the condition $b = a$ we could suppose the system indefinitely delays responding to the read requests, but this violates our requirement that system nodes eventually respond to clients.
-Therefore, $P$ implies we cannot have both $C$ and $A$.
+We give only a sketch here, leaving the interested reader to consult the more formal analysis by Gilbert and Lynch.
+The key technical assumption is that a processes' behavior can only be influenced by the messages it actually receives---it cannot be affected by messages that are sent to it but never delivered.

+In Figure \ref{fig:linear_example11}, suppose the two processes are on opposite sides of a network partition, so that no information can be exchanged between them (even indirectly through a third party).
+If we just consider the execution of $P_2$ by itself, without $P_1$, linearizability would require it to read the value $2$ for $y$.
+If we do consider $P_1$, linearizability requires that the read access to
+$y$ must return $1$.
+But if $P_2$ cannot send messages to $P_1$, then
+$P_2$'s behavior cannot be influenced by the write access to $y$, so it would still have to return $2$, violating consistency.
+Alternatively, it could delay returning any result until it is able to exchange messages with $P_1$.
+But if the partition never recovers, we will wait forever, violating availability.
 \end{proof}

-While the proof of the CAP theorem is rather trivial, its interpretation is subtle and has been the subject of much discussion in the years since [@2012CAP12Years].
+While the proof of the CAP theorem is simple, its interpretation is subtle and has been the subject of much discussion in the years since [@2012CAP12Years].
 It is sometimes assumed that the CAP theorem claims that a distributed system can only offer two of the properties C, A, and P. In fact, the theorem constrains, but does not prohibit the existence of, applications that apply some relaxed amount of all three features.
 The CAP theorem only rules out their combination when all three are interpreted in a highly idealized sense.

-One way the the CAP theorem is idealized is that it defines consistency as linearizability, a very strong condition.
-In practice one often tolerates weaker levels of consistency.
-Also, network partitions are often not as dramatic as an indefinite total communications blackout.
-Real-world conditions in our context are likely more chaotic, featuring many smaller disruptions and delays and sometimes larger ones.
+In practice, applications can tolerate much weaker levels of consistency than linearizability.
+Furthermore, network partitions are usually not as dramatic as an indefinite communications blackout.
+Real conditions in our context are likely to be chaotic, featuring many smaller disruptions and delays and sometimes larger ones.
 Communications between different clients may be affected differently, with nearby agents generally likely to have better communication channels between them than agents that are far apart.
 Finally, CAP-availability is a suprisingly weak condition.
-It only requires that requests are handled eventually.
-In a truly highly available system, we expect requests to be handled quickly almost always.
-Altogether, the extremes of C, A, and P in the CAP theorem are not reflective of most real-world applications.
+Generally one cares about the actual time it takes to handle user requests, but the CAP theorem exposes difficulties just ensuring the system handles requests at all.
+Altogether, the extremes of C, A, and P in the CAP theorem are not the appropriate conditions to apply to many, perhaps most, real-world applications.

-The tension between consistency and availability is well-understood [@10.1145/5505.5508].
-It is a prototypical example of an even broader tension in distributed systems: that between safey and liveness properties [@2012perspectivesCAP].
+Broadening our perspective, the tension between consistency and availability is a prototypical example of a deeper tension in
+computing: that between safey and liveness properties [@10.1145/5505.5508; @2012perspectivesCAP].
 These terms can be understood as follows.

 #### Safety